PRIMEADAWAS/DerivetiveInMedical/README.md

 ### Conclusion

 > Taking everything into consideration, the g ratio was discovered by Rushton's experiment that uses the formula to predict axon conduction velocity to determine an optimization of the axon.
-G value 0.6 provide maximum speed for axon came from differentiation equation to find a crescent point.
+G value 0.6 provide maximum speed for axon came from differentiation equation.
 PNS requires a high speed to transmit signals from far areas but CNS has a g-ratio of 0.77 for global optimization in every part not only maximizing speed.

 <!-- - <img src="https://latex.codecogs.com/gif.latex?O_t=\text { Onset event at time bin } t " />
 - <img src="https://latex.codecogs.com/gif.latex?s=\text { sensor reading }  " />